Pangauwin/Hell-OS/README.md

 ## Build/Upload

 PlatformIO provides the build/upload button, just use it !
 For the upload, it will automatically detect the port where your board is located.
 Done !

+# About the license

+The license I am using allows many things, as commercial usage.
+Just take in consideration that I don't very like the fact that commercial usage is allowed.
+Please consider that I am giving to you this project for free and I am not making any benefit with it, so using it to sell it isn't very nice (only if you do major edits to the project).
+Thanks you !